t-anc/GSP-Qbittorent-Gluetun-sync-port-mod/README.md

   <summary>[mod-init] (ERROR) digest could not be fetched from ghcr.io</summary>

   This is due to the fact that at startup, qBittorrent container does not have internet access.
-Since the container gets the connexion from Gluetun, you have to tell Docker to wait for an established VPN connexion before starting qBittorrent.
+Since the container gets the connection from Gluetun, you have to tell Docker to wait for an established VPN connection before starting qBittorrent.

-  To do that, the solution is quite simple, just add the following to your qBittorrent's `docker-compose.yml` file section (according to the [example](#docker-compose-example)) :
+  To do that, simply add the following to your qBittorrent's `docker-compose.yml` file section (according to the [example](#docker-compose-example)) :

 ```yaml
   depends_on: